 - Actively representing the coalition at the annual Educational Leadership Conference.

 - Serving as advisors on various Center for Psychology in Schools and Education activities.

-The coalition is working on several new projects based on different aspects of teacher support.
+The coalition is working on several ongoing projects based on different aspects of teacher support, including:

 Coalition member Steven Pritzker, PhD, (Div.
-10) along with James Kaufman, PhD, (CSU, Bernadino) and Ron Beghetto, PhD, (University of Oregon) are developing an online module addressing the use of creativity in the classroom.
-Through the use of interviews and online presentations, this module will give an overview of the use of creativity in a classroom context as well as supply teachers with strategies to use creativity every day to enhance academic outcomes.
-There will also be a section on additional resources.
+10: Society for the Psychology of Aesthetics, Creativity and the Arts) James Kaufman, PhD, and Ron Beghetto, PhD, are developing an online module addressing creativity in the classroom.
+Through the use of interviews with renowned scholars in the field and practice based narrative, this module will give an overview of the use of creativity in a classroom context and provide teachers with strategies to use creativity to enhance academic outcomes.
+This project will be completed by the end of 2013.